the yoga of self-awareness | spiritual yoga, stress management, and meaningful personal growth

 Why is Vairagya So Important?

-Attachment & the Meaning/Experience of Vairagya as Freedom
+Attachment & the Experience of Vairagya as Freedom: The Spiritual Meaning of Detachment

 In yoga, you realize your freedom in bearing witness to the ways in which you are determined.
 (Or, stated differently, freedom is self-awareness).
 Vairagya just is this practice: vairagya is noticing the ways in which your awareness is determined.
-Whether we call our practice “vairagya” or not, it remains a central practice in yoga.
+Whether we call our practice “vairagya” (or dispassion or detachment) or not, it remains a central practice in yoga.

 Understanding Desire in Yoga: Self Consciousness and Ahamkara